JohanSchobben/bowler/README.md

 # Bowler
+__I have made some small changes to application after sending the enail to marielle.
+If you guys want to see the old version you get check out the old-version branch.__

 This project is build for cloudwise.
 It is an bowling application to add calculate a bowling score. the app is build using angular.

 ## some decisions made